- and

 class C:

-class_name = 1
+class_name = 1 # shared by all instances

 def __init__(self):

-self.instance_name = 2
+self.instance_name = 2 # only on this instance

 def method(self):

-self.instance_name = 3
+self.instance_name = 3 # update instance name

-C.class_name = 3
+C.class_name = 3 # update class name

-method_name = 1
+method_name = 1 # set method local name

 Operations on sequence types (Bytes, List, Tuple, String).